netlify/netlify-lambda/README.md

 Netlify-Lambda uses webpack to bundle up your functions and their dependencies for you, however this is not the only approach.
 If you have native node modules (or other dependencies that don't expect to be bundled like [the Firebase SDK](https://github.com/netlify/netlify-lambda/issues/112)) then you may want to try the zipping approach.

 We have recently integrated this functionality ([zip-it-and-ship-it](https://github.com/netlify/zip-it-and-ship-it)) into the Netlify CLI.
 Check the [documentation here](https://www.netlify.com/docs/cli/#unbundled-javascript-function-deploys) in the official CLI docs and support is available through [our regular channels](https://www.netlify.com/support/).
 The current drawback of this approach is no ability to serve these zipped functions locally, although we are working on this.
+An update on this will come [in April](https://jamstackconf.com/nyc/).

 <details>
   <summary><b>A bit information on manual zipping</b></summary>

  You can still zip up and deploy functions by yourself, as has always been the case with Netlify Functions.
 Read [here](https://www.netlify.com/blog/2018/09/14/forms-and-functions/) and [here for instructions](https://github.com/DavidWells/function-zips/) (more examples [here](https://github.com/netlify/function-bundling-example))
   </details>

-Look out for more announcements on this in coming months.

 ## Installation